-The application seeks development consent for sportsground lighting at Frank Gray & Mike Pawley fields, within John Fisher Park at Curl Curl.
+The application seeks development consent for sportsground lighting at Passmore Reserve, within District Park, at Manly Vale.
 The proposed development has been assessed with consideration to the relevant statutory policies.
 In summary:

 - the proposed sportsground lighting is ancillary to the long-established use of the land as a sportsfield. - the proposal is consistent with the zoning objectives, provisions of the applicable Plans of Management and other planning controls that are applicable to the land. - the proposed lighting satisfies obtrusive lighting assessment criteria and is consistent within residential expectations for environs surrounding a public sportsfield. - the proposed lighting design is responsive to its context and is compatible with the local character.
 The proposed lighting will not result in any unacceptable amenity impacts. - the proposed lighting design will have an acceptable visual impact when viewed from surrounding land. - the minor environmental impacts of the proposed lighting can be mitigated in accordance with recommendations from the supporting reports. - the Northern Beaches is in need of increased sportsfield capacity to meet current and growing demand.
 The proposed lighting enables increased function and capacity for uses of the fields by expanding their usage hours.
 The proposed development will thereby provide an important social benefit that is consistent with adopted council resolutions. - the development is in the public interest.